codingteam/Hyperspace/README.md

 ## Testing

-Execute the tests with `lein`:

-    lein test

-Alternatively:
+To execute the test suite, run the following command in your shell:

 ```console
 $ ./gradlew test